hashicorp/consul/docs/service-mesh/config-entries/config-resolution.md

 * Agentless: `/v1/health/connect/:service_name?merge-central-config`

 ### Agentless
-The agentless flow relies on `configentry.MergeNodeServiceWithCentralConfig` to merge default configuration.
+The agentless flow relies on [configentry.MergeNodeServiceWithCentralConfig](https://github.com/hashicorp/consul/blob/0402fd23a349513d3e8d137ddbffcdefcc89838b/agent/configentry/merge_service_config.go) to merge default configuration.
 This helper is called both when bootstrapping a new dataplane proxy and when an Envoy proxy first dials the `xds` server on a Consul server.

 This merge does not directly update the proxy registration in the catalog.
 The merged proxy registration is passed to the consuming `proxycfg` package.

 ### Agentful
-The `agent.ServiceManager` is responsible for ensuring that central configuration is merged down into proxy registrations on **client agents**.
+The [agent.ServiceManager](https://github.com/hashicorp/consul/blob/0402fd23a349513d3e8d137ddbffcdefcc89838b/agent/service_manager.go#LL18) is responsible for ensuring that central configuration is merged down into proxy registrations on **client agents**.
 Any time a proxy is registered, the service manager will set up a watch through the agent cache to fetch the central configuration.

-When the central configuration is fetched, the configuration is merged and persisted to the agent state in `serviceConfigWatch.handleUpdate`.
+When the central configuration is fetched, the configuration is merged and persisted to the agent state in [serviceConfigWatch.handleUpdate](https://github.com/hashicorp/consul/blob/0402fd23a349513d3e8d137ddbffcdefcc89838b/agent/service_manager.go#L256).

 ## Consuming Central Config
 Once centralized defaults have been merged into service registrations, the data becomes available to consume by the `proxycfg` package.
 This package assembles the necessary Consul data to generate Envoy configuration for a given proxy.